 - 2.1.
-It is recommended that the Clinical and Care Governance Committee consider and note: - i) the statutory requirements in relation to production of performance reporting regarding complaints; - ii) the performance information collated in the format of key; - iii) performance indicators, for inclusion in the annual report as attached at APPENDIX 1; - iv) the approach to be adopted to improve performance; and - v) an annual report for April 2020 to March 2021 will be submitted to MIJB in September 2021 for approval prior to publication.
+It is recommended that the Board; - i) consider and note the statutory requirements in relation to production of performance reporting regarding complaints outlined in this report; - ii) note the approach to be adopted to improve performance; and - iii) consider and approve the annual report for April 2020 to March 2021, attached as Appendix 1 to this report, for publication.